 Rule No:2 - high levels of repetition with total consistency in the method of training

-When the dog demonstrates that he can give me 100% focused attention for reasonable periods of time &the dog demonstrates that he will always willing come to me when called (from a reasonable distance), then I introduce modest levels of distraction.
+When the dog demonstrates that he can give me 100% focused attention for reasonable periods of time & the dog proves to me that he will always come when called, then I introduce modest levels of distraction.

 Distraction training is critical to the success of the dog's behaviour in the real world.

-To achieve this, the dog will need significant amounts of training with a wide variety of distractions before I can confidently say that the dog will always look at me and always come when called.
+To achieve this, the dog will need significant amounts of training with a wide variety of distractions before I can confidently say that he will always give me the behaviours I want.

-A dog that willing offers focused attention and comes when called is a dog that respects its owner.
+A dog that willingly offers focused attention and comes when called is a dog that respects its owner.